peltont/About-Me/README.md

 ### Edits &amp; Suggestions
 I noticed your last commit message is just "fix?" - while I personally believe this is a good commit message because I've made similar ones pretty often, try to avoid messages like this if you're going to link your Github to your personal website.
-You wouldn't want an employer seeing the work you've done and seeing the last commit message as "f*** it I give up.
+You wouldn't want an employer seeing the work you've done and seeing the last commit message as "F*** it I give up.
 I'm just gonna work at Walmart."

 I'm gonna say hold off on building the blog during the class.
 This would be a good "Week 11" project for you.
 Look for plugins, I'm sure there's lots of them, that way you wont have to build the blog from scratch.